 Cultures of Gender and Age (COGA)

-Cultures of Gender and Age focuses on providing programming, education, collaboration and networking within three primary sub communities: Fifty Plus, Men and Thirty and Under.
+Cultures of Gender and Age MIG focuses on providing programming, education, collaboration and networking within three primary sub communities: Fifty Plus, Men and Thirty and Under.
+COGA provides a collective voice within the Academy for young practitioners, seasoned members and men in the profession.

 Global MIG (GMIG)

-The Global MIG is a new MIG supporting members working in developing nations whose nutritional status is highly intertwined with issues of poverty, sanitation, unclean water, agriculture and cultural norms and whose financial and professional resources are limited.
+The Global MIG provides valuable resources and support for members interested in and working in developing nations whose nutritional status is highly intertwined with issues of poverty, sanitation, unclean water, agriculture and cultural norms and whose financial and professional resources are limited.

 Indians in Nutrition and Dietetics (IND)

-Indians in Nutrition and Dietetics brings together practitioners of Indian origin or those interested in learning more about this culture.
+Indians in Nutrition and Dietetics MIG brings together practitioners of Asian Indian origin or those interested in learning more about this culture.
+IND MIG is a connected and collaborative community offering networking, quality education, professional and leadership development.

 Latinos and Hispanics in Dietetics and Nutrition (LAHIDAN)

-Latinos and Hispanics in Dietetics and Nutrition fosters the development and improvement of food, nutrition and health care for Latinos and their families in U.S. and related territories with outreach to Hispanic/Latino and all other Academy members.
+Latinos and Hispanics in Dietetics and Nutrition MIG fosters the development and improvement of food, nutrition and health care for Latinos and their families in U.S. and related territories with outreach to Hispanic/Latino and all other Academy members.
+LAHIDAN connects members with opportunities for networking, mentoring and leadership development, quality education and advocacy.

 National Organization of Blacks in Dietetics and Nutrition (NOBIDAN)